reactjs/react.dev/beta/src/content/learn/meet-the-team.md

 ### Jason Bonta (Engineering Manager at Meta) {/*jason-bonta*/}

 <TeamMember photo="/images/team/jasonbonta.jpg">
     Jason likes having large volumes of Amazon packages delivered to the office so that he can build forts.
-Despite literally walling himself off from his team at times and not understanding how for-of loops work, he is our manager, and we appreciate him for the unique qualities he brings to his work.
+Despite literally walling himself off from his team at times and not understanding how for-of loops work, we appreciate him for the unique qualities he brings to his work.
 </TeamMember>

 ### Joe Savona (Engineer at Meta) {/*joe-savona*/}